apache/sedona/viz/README.md

 ### Supported Spatial Objects and Input format

-All spatial obects and input formats supported by GeoSpark
+All spatial obects and input formats supported by GeoSpark.

 # Acknowledgement